 Exercise, however, has been proven to positively impact the Parkinson’s motor symptoms, particularly gait, balance and ability to perform ADLs (Osborne et al, 2022, Radder et al, 2020).
 If performed at sufficient intensity and regularity, exercise may improve functional circuitry by increasing synaptic strength and influencing neurotransmission, therefore slowing the disease progression, demonstrating a neuroprotective role of exercise (Ellis and Rochester, 2018).
 As personal preference to different types of exercise affects consistent participation, especially if a traditional exercise style is not enjoyed (Jancey et al., 2007; Qutubuddin et al., 2007), broadening the availability of styles to remain physically active, such as Tai Chi, dance, and yoga might increase adherence to exercise (Kabra et al., 2018; Houston and McGill, 2011).

-The 2014 APPDE offers gold standard guidance for physiotherapists across Europe, and together with NICE guideline (NG71) recommends exercise and self-management strategies to improve gait, balance, and ADLs (NICE, 2017; Bruhlmann et al., 2014).
-Exercise can positively affect Parkinson’s motor symptoms (Hirsch and Farley, 2009) and may improve functional circuitry by increasing synaptic strength and influencing neurotransmission (Abbruzzese et al., 2016).
-However, depending on personal preference, different types of exercise may not be enjoyable enough to foster consistent participation (Jancey et al., 2007; Qutubuddin et al., 2007).
-Therefore, there is an increased awareness of various non-pharmacological therapies including Tai Chi, dance, and yoga which can increase adherence (Kabra et al., 2018; Houston and McGill, 2011).